workshopper/test-anything/exercises/to-err-is-human/instruction.md

 `'yum'` for everything you feed them.
 However if you try to feed the cat `'chocolate'`, the function will throw an error.

-Write a tests for this behavior, to be sure no kittens are harmed.
+Write a test for this behavior, to be sure no kittens are harmed.

 The function will be provided through `process.argv[2]`.